On this page 6

 - Inspection within 72 hours of requested time (no specific times guaranteed).

-Typical inspection sequence: Standard sequence: Footings (before concrete), Foundations/walls to grade (before backfill), Foundation location survey, Sheathing, Water/sewer lateral, Electrical service, Slab (if applicable), Rough inspections (electrical, plumbing), Air test for gas piping, Rough fire suppression/heat devices, Framing, Insulation, Above ceiling, Final inspections (all subcodes).
+Typical sequence: Standard sequence: Footings (before concrete), Foundations/walls to grade (before backfill), Foundation location survey, Sheathing, Water/sewer lateral, Electrical service, Slab (if applicable), Rough inspections (electrical, plumbing), Air test for gas piping, Rough fire suppression/heat devices, Framing, Insulation, Above ceiling, Final inspections (all subcodes).

 For swimming pools, all released plans must be on site during inspections; all inspections must pass before continuing work.